santhoshtr/hand/README.md

 Training
 --------

-To add a shape that is not already supported, open the application in a desktop browser.
-Also open the browser debugger.
-Draw the shape in the pad, and note down the curve representation printed in the console.
-This representation is array of coordinates.
-Copy that and add to src/malayalam.json or src/tamil.json file just like any other entry in that file.
-Remember to re-build the application and refresh the webpage to see the new shape being recognised.
+To add a letter, prepare an svg with the corresponding path.
+Add that to the training directory along with existing svgs.
+Edit ehe data.json file there and give the svg file name and letter.
+Then run `make` in the training directory.
+Now on wards any strokes similar to the path in svg will be recognized.
+Note the direction of stroke in the svg is important.
+You can also add any number of different writing styles as separate SVG files.

 Building the application
 ------------------------